FareHarbor/fareharbor-docs/external-api/data-types.md

 * `health_and_safety_policy`: `markdown`

   The company's health and safety policy.
-This is supplemental to the item level `health_and_safety_policy` field, and is only displayed on the FareHarbor dashboard if the specific item does not have a value for `health_and_safety_policy` set.
+This is supplemental to the item level `health_and_safety_policy` field, and is only displayed on the FareHarbor Dashboard if the specific item does not have a value for `health_and_safety_policy` set.

 * `open_hours`: `object | null`